The world’s most spectacular glass beaches

 How glass beaches come to be?

 The ocean is without any doubt the richest and most diverse ecosystem on Earth.
 However, the past 50 years have witnessed the planetary ocean becoming also the largest dumpster on the planet.
-Residues of all sorts, from oil to glass, fill up the waters.
+Residues of all sorts, from plastic, oil, glass, and even e-waste fill up the waters.
 The numerous efforts of ecologists to clean up the waters are failing to suffice.
 Luckily, nature itself comes to the rescue.

-In 30 years, the waves transform the dumped glass in natural gems.
+In 30 years, the waves transform the dumped glass into natural gems.
 Sea glass is what the output is most often called.
 It consists of small colorful glass chunks, that gatherers sell or use it to create handmade jewels.
-Clear, brown and green are the most common.
-However, orange and red are the rarest, most expensive and best-appreciated ocean gemstones.
+Clear, brown, and green are the most common.
+However, orange and red are the rarest, most expensive, and best-appreciated ocean gemstones.

 Fake or real?